johnhenry/AuthenticAccess/README.md

 	A list of Management Console URIs for a few popular providers is provided in Part IV-5.

 ##Part III:COMMON ISSUES
-When a user attemps to use my application, Microsoft (or some other provier) claims that my redirect uri is invalid, although I'm sure it's correct.
+* When a user attemps to use my application, Microsoft (or some other provier) claims that my redirect uri is invalid, although I'm sure it's correct.
-	It seems to take a while for this change to propogate throughout Microsoft's ecosystem.
+	* It seems to take a while for this change to propogate throughout Microsoft's ecosystem.
 All you can really do is wait.
 I haven't observed a similar issue with Google or Facebook.
-I don't know how to set up the data function for API_SERVICE::Retrive_Data.
+* I don't know how to set up the data function for API_SERVICE::Retrive_Data.
-	There is no standard way in which you can expect a provider to return data, so it's best to try using Even though the use is logged in, Microsoft (or some other provider) insisists that the user enter his or her password before proceeding.
+	* There is no standard way in which you can expect a provider to return data, so it's best to try using
+* Even though the use is logged in, Microsoft (or some other provider) insisists that the user enter his or her password before proceeding.
-	You can look at this as either a bug or a feature.
+	* You can look at this as either a bug or a feature.
 Microsoft specifically requires that you add the scope "wl.signin" in order for the user not to have to enter a password without having to log in.
 There may be a similar method for other providers.
-I can't find the proper URIs for (insert service provider here).
+* I can't find the proper URIs for (insert service provider here).
 	* I've scowered all sorts of pages and documentation to find the needed URIs for the most common service providers so that you don't have to!
 Unfortunately, these are not easy to find for all providers.
 	* I can suggest two things:
-		* 1) I haven't used standard names for these uri (for example "auth uri" and "retrieve uri" are just names that I made up so that I could keep track of them), so try searching for terms who's definitions seem that sound similar to mine.
+		1. I haven't used standard names for these uri (for example "auth uri" and "retrieve uri" are just names that I made up so that I could keep track of them), so try searching for terms who's definitions seem that sound similar to mine.
-		* 2) Look through the service provider's documentation and look at variables attached to certain URIs.
+		2. Look through the service provider's documentation and look at variables attached to certain URIs.
 			* If "access_token" is attached to a URI in the documentation, that's probably I called "retrieve uri".
 			* If it has "scope", "client_id", etc. attached, that's probably what I call "auth uri".
-Can I test this locally (without having to upload it to a remote server?)
+* Can I test this locally? (without having to upload it to a remote server?)
-	You can do this only if the specified redirect URI is accessable to the service provider.
+	* You can do this only if the specified redirect URI is accessable to the service provider.
-Why is there no list of scopes for Google?
+* Why is there no list of scopes for Google?
-	I would love to be able to provide a list for you, but I can't find one.)
+	* I would love to be able to provide a list for you, but I can't find one.)
-	A few scopes include 'https://www.googleapis.com/auth/userinfo.email' and 'https://www.googleapis.com/auth/userinfo.profile' And yes, they do appear to be long urls.
+	* A few scopes include 'https://www.googleapis.com/auth/userinfo.email' and 'https://www.googleapis.com/auth/userinfo.profile'
+	* And yes, they do appear to be long urls.
-I want to use a provider that is not supported.
+* I want to use a provider that is not supported.
-	While I'm trying my best to provide a workflow that supports all providers, this is difficult because not all providers support the full OAuth 2.0 specification.
+	* While I'm trying my best to provide a workflow that supports all providers, this is difficult because not all providers support the full OAuth 2.0 specification.
-	I'm in the process of adding support for all possible workflows to this library, but the best thing that you can do to help is to contact your provider an ask them to include support for the full spec.
+	* I'm in the process of adding support for all possible workflows to this library, but the best thing that you can do to help is to contact your provider an ask them to include support for the full spec.
-This documentation is confusing!
+* This documentation is confusing!
-	I'm still working on it...
+	* I'm still working on it...

 ##Part IV: USEFUL URIS
 Here are some useful URIs